jeog/TDAmeritradeAPI/README.md

 **IMPORTANT** - *There are certain binary compatibility issues when exporting C++ code accross compilations(from name mangling, differing runtimes, changes to STL implementations etc.).
 If, for instance, we return an std::vector in an earlier version of a library, its implementation changes, and code that imports the library is compiled against a new version of the STL, there can be an issue.*

-*The C++ Get interface still throws exceptions across the library boundary which can create issues.*
+*The C++ interfaces still throw exceptions across the library boundary which can create issues.*

-*The C++ Streaming interface currently has no stable ABI layer.*

 ***Until we implement a better way to deal w/ this either 1) compile your code and the library using the same compiler/settings and link to the same libraries to avoid ABI incompatibility or 2) use the C or Python bindings and corresponding error codes.***